Adzzzy/Basic-Paxos/README.md

 - Open up any terminal or shell.
 On Windows, Mac, or Linux simply search "Terminal" and open it up.
 You could also search for "Command Prompt" or "PowerShell" instead on Windows.
 - Paste the following into the terminal and press enter: `docker run ghcr.io/adzzzy/basic-paxos`
     - Note: For a specific version of the image, just add `:<VERSION>` onto the end of the image name. </br> Available versions can be seen here: https://github.com/Adzzzy/Basic-Paxos/pkgs/container/basic-paxos
-- After a few moments for downloading dependencies and the set-up needed to run on your device, the program will start and you're ready to play!
+- After a few moments for downloading dependencies and the set-up needed to run on your device, the program will start and Paxos will begin!

 ---------------------------------------------------------------------------------------------------------------------------------------